 - The ANZALS 2013 conference was held in Melbourne.
 Kirsten Holmes co-chaired a stream with Geoff Nichols entitled Time for volunteering, time for leisure, time for life.
 The stream included ten papers and created opportunities for collaborative partnerships between CAUTHE and ANZALS members.

-- CAUTHE 2011 meeting – SIG meeting chaired by Dr. Stephen Wearing at CAUTHE Conference in Adelaide, South Australia.
+- CAUTHE 2011 meeting chaired by Dr. Stephen Wearing at CAUTHE Conference in Adelaide, South Australia.

-- CAUTHE 2010 meeting – SIG meeting chaired by Dr. Karen Smith at CAUTHE Conference in Hobart, Tasmania.
+- CAUTHE 2010 meeting chaired by Dr Karen Smith at CAUTHE Conference in Hobart, Tasmania.

-- 1st Volunteering and Tourism Symposium – this Symposium in June attracted 15 papers and included Professor Bob Stebbins and Stephen Wearing as keynotes.
+- 1st Volunteering and Tourism Symposium in June.
+The symposium attracted 15 papers and included Professor Bob Stebbins and Stephen Wearing as keynotes.

 Relevant book publications

 - Volunteer Tourism: Theoretical Frameworks and Practical Applications (Routledge).
 This book includes chapters written by SIG members Stephen Wearing, Simone Grabowski, Anne Zahra and Tracey Dickson.